Lukwesa Burak: Early life

 Burak was born in Ndola, Zambia, and is named after her royal tribal family.
 Her father is of Zambian and Greek heritage, her mother of Zimbabwean and Portuguese heritage and her stepfather is Polish.
 She enjoyed animals and had a spider collection.
 After a boat capsized on a fishing trip with her father on the Zambezi river, she was hospitalised for four weeks, having caught malaria.

-Burak spent her early childhood in Triangle, Zimbabwe, where she attended Murray MacDougall Junior School, she moved to England when she was eight years old and lived in Guiseley, West Yorkshire and attended Menston Primary School and St Mary's Catholic High School in Menston, West Yorkshire.
+Burak spent her early childhood in Triangle, Zimbabwe, where she attended Murray MacDougall Junior School, before she moved to England when she was eight years old and lived in Guiseley, West Yorkshire and attended Menston Primary School and St Mary's Catholic High School in Menston.
 She had an interest in flying, so joined the Royal Air Force Air Training Corps, but had to leave after injuring her leg during a game of football.
 She gained a bachelor's degree in Geography and European Studies at the University of Sussex, when she spent a year in Switzerland and learned to speak French.
 She was then awarded a European Union scholarship to complete a Master of Science degree at the University of Leicester.